 Withings Move ECG - $130

 Our third and final visit to Withings is for the Move ECG, which is the only hybrid smartwatch to include ECG functionality.
-Just like on the Apple Watch Series 4 and 5, the Move ECG measures the electrical activity of your heart in the same way a single-lead electrocardiogram does, and alerts you if it spots potential signs of atrial fibrillation, which can lead to stroke and heart disease.
+Just like on the Apple Watch Series 4 and up, the Move ECG measures the electrical activity of your heart in the same way a single-lead electrocardiogram does, and alerts you if it spots potential signs of atrial fibrillation, which can lead to stroke and heart disease.

 As well as its ECG function, the Move ECG works like the rest of the Withings range.
 This means it automatically tracks your walking, running, cycling and dozens of other exercises and sports, and your sleep.